 **Must be a global awareness (GA) course and come from arts/humanities courses identified in the Catalog.

 ***Students who plan on transferring courses for advanced degree work should verify the best/appropriate course selection based on the receiving institution's degree requirements.

-**** Technical electives must total three (3) semester hours.
+**** Technical electives must total appropriate number of hours assigned.
 They can come from any combination of courses not already prescribed that use the following course codes: HRM, INS, LSC, MGT, MKT, ACC, CSD, CSE, EBE (except EBE 1100), ITS (except ITS 0700, ITS 0710, ITS 1105), NTK, OAD, and RES.

 The program schedule below is designed for full-time students who have completed all prerequisites and who have no college preparatory recommendations.
 Many individuals, especially part-time students and those taking college preparatory courses, will require additional semesters of study.
 Students should consult their academic advisors for help in planning their schedules.

 A complete listing of humanities and social science electives is available in the College Catalog.
 Students should follow the recommended sequencing of courses, with consideration to the pre/co requisites, including college preparatory requirements.

 Students with significant business experience, where expertise equals or exceeds the outcomes of a particular course(s), are offered two options for earning experiential credit.
 Proficiency exams are available for selected courses.
 Other courses may allow a student to potentially earn credit through a portfolio presentation.

 Students enrolled in Associate of Applied Business degree programs are preparing for employment upon graduation from the program.
 However, at some point many of these students are also interested in completing a bachelor’s degree.
 A number of colleges or universities have designed bachelor’s completion programs designed for students completing applied degrees.
 See the ransfer section of the catalog for more information.